-Because people with celiac disease must avoid gluten — a protein found in foods containing wheat, barley and rye — it can be a challenge to get enough grains.
+Because people with celiac disease must avoid gluten — a protein found in foods containing wheat, barley and rye — it can be challenging to get enough grains.

 Grains are an important part of a healthy diet.
-They are a good source of healthy carbohydrates, various vitamins and minerals, and fiber, and they are naturally low in fat.
+A good source of healthy carbohydrates, various vitamins and minerals, and fiber, they're also naturally low in fat.
 When possible, choose foods made with enriched flours for added vitamins and minerals.
 Whole grains are even better for you.
-These include brown or wild rice, quinoa, amaranth, pure buckwheat, flax, whole corn, millet, gluten-free oats, sorghum and teff.
+These include brown, black or wild rice, quinoa, amaranth, pure buckwheat, corn, cornmeal, popcorn, millet, gluten-free oats, sorghum and teff.

 Many large grocery stores and specialty food stores carry ready-to-eat gluten-free grain products.
-The labels on such products will state that the product is "gluten-free."
+The labels on such products will say "gluten-free."
 Consider the suggestions in the chart below for adding gluten-free grains to your diet.